Super grid: Energy independence

 In Europe, the energy security implication of a super grid has been discussed as a way in part to prevent Russian energy hegemony.

 In the US, advocates such as T. Boone Pickens have promoted the idea of a national transmission grid in order to promote United States energy independence.
 Al Gore advocates the Unified Smart Grid which has comprehensive super grid capabilities.
 Gore and other advocates such as James E. Hansen believe super grids are essential for the eventual complete replacement of the greenhouse gas producing fossil fuel use that feeds global warming.

 Permits for corridors

 Large amounts of land would be required for the electricity transmission corridors used by the new transmission lines of a super grid.
 There can be significant opposition to the siting of power lines out of concerns about visual impact, anxiety over perceived health issues, and environmental concerns.
 The US has a process of designating National Interest Electric Transmission Corridors, and it is likely that this process would be used to specify the pathways for a super grid in that country.
 In the EU, permits for new overhead lines can easily reach 10 years.

 In some cases, this has made underground cable more expedient.
-Since land required can be one fifth than that for overhead and the permit process can be significantly faster, underground cable can be more attractive despite its weaknesses of being more expensive, lower capacity, shorter-lived, and suffers significantly longer downtimes.
+Since land required can be one fifth than that for overhead and the permit process can be significantly faster, underground cable can be more attractive despite its weaknesses of being more expensive, lower capacity, shorter-lived, and suffering significantly longer downtimes.